 In December 2016, pursuant to the Term Loan Agreement, we made an initial draw of \$39.2 million, net of financing fees.
-We used approximately \$28.0 million of the initial proceeds to repay approximately \$27.5 million of outstanding debt pursuant to the Loan and Security Agreement and to repay approximately \$0.5 million of outstanding debt pursuant to the Promissory Note.
-Upon the repayment of all amounts owed by us under these agreements, all commitments were terminated and all security interests granted by us were released.
+We used approximately \$28.0 million of the initial proceeds to repay approximately \$28.0 million of outstanding debt.
+Upon the repayment of all amounts owed by us related to debt outstanding prior to the Term Loan Agreement, all commitments related to prior debt terminated and all security interests granted by us were released.